Improved bounds for testing Dyck languages: Lower bounds for Truestring equivalence and -membership

 \begin{lemma} $\mathcal{D}_P$ is supported over string pairs that are truestring equivalent, while $\mathcal{D}_N$ with probability $1-o(1)$ produces a pair that is $1/200$-far from truestring equivalence. \end{lemma} \begin{proof} The first part of the statement is immediate.
-The second part follows from the fact that two strings of length $n/5$ drawn uniformly and independently at random will have an edit distance between them of at least $n/50$.
-For this one considers all $\binom{n/5}{n/100}^2=o(2^{16n/100})$ possible ways of deleting $n/100$ characters from the first string and $n/100$ characters from the second string.
+The second part follows from the fact that two strings of length $n/5$ drawn uniformly and independently at random will have an edit distance between them of at least $n/100$.
+For showing this consider all $\binom{n/5}{n/100}^2=o(2^{16n/100})$ possible ways of deleting $n/100$ characters from the first string and $n/100$ characters from the second string.
 For every such possibility the probability for the remaining strings to match is $\Theta(2^{-19n/100})$.
 A union bound concludes the argument. \end{proof}

-For the rest of the section, we prove the next lemma, which, by Yao's argument, implies Theorem~\ref{th:TE_lower}. \begin{lemma} Any deterministic algorithm making $o(n^{1/5})$ queries will have acceptance probabilities for $\mathcal{D}_P$ and $\mathcal{D}_N$ that differ by $o(1)$. \end{lemma}
+In the rest of the section we prove the next lemma, which by Yao's argument implies (together with Lemma \ref{lem:far}) Theorem~\ref{th:TE_lower}. \begin{lemma} Any deterministic algorithm making $o(n^{1/5})$ queries will have acceptance probabilities for $\mathcal{D}_P$ and $\mathcal{D}_N$ that differ by $o(1)$. \end{lemma}